-Tender "meaty" portobello with fresh spinach, garlic, and tamari.
-An easy, satisfying side dish (or pair it with rice or quinoa for more of a meal!)
+A tender "meaty" sautéed portobello mushrooms recipe combined with fresh spinach, garlic, and tamari.
+Such an easy, satisfying side dish.
+Or you can pair it with brown rice or quinoa for a meal!
+(Vegan, gluten-free, oil-free option.)

 Portobello mushrooms are wonderful.
-They are so tender, "meaty", and nutrient-rich.
+They're so tender, "meaty", and nutrient-rich.

 This recipe keeps it simple with minimal ingredients so the mushrooms can really shine.

-It is an easy, satisfying side dish, but you can also pair it with cooked brown rice or quinoa for more of a main dish meal.
-(Or try it with some Baked Tofu on the side!)
+It's an easy, satisfying side dish.
+But you can also pair it with cooked brown rice or quinoa for more of a main dish meal.

 - Fresh baby spinach